Join thousands of professionals who save hours on text formatting

 Using the “Capitalize the Title Generator” with its APA style option, you can automatically convert any title to adhere to these guidelines.

-Absolutely!
+y!
 Here’s an explanation of the Modern Language Association (MLA) Handbook, 9th Edition capitalization rules for titles, along with an example, suitable for your post about the “Capitalize the Title Generator”:

 Modern Language Association (MLA) Title Capitalization Rules